 \section{Conclusions}

-We mainly studied the weak convergence and ergodic convergent rate respecting to the partial prinal-dual gap of an overrelaxed and fully preconditioned ADMM method for general non-smooth regularized problems.
+We mainly studied the weak convergence and ergodic convergence rate respecting to the partial prinal-dual gap of an overrelaxed and fully preconditioned ADMM method for general non-smooth regularized problems.
 Besides, we could get certain accelerations by overrelaxation strategy together with preconditioning.
-And we also discussed relationships between a kind of relaxed ADMM with preconditioning and the corresponding Douglas-Rachford splitting methods.
+We also discussed relationships between a kind of relaxed ADMM with preconditioning and the corresponding Douglas-Rachford splitting methods.
 Applications for image denoising are also presented.
 The numerical tests showed that overrelaxed and preconditioned ADMM has the potential to bring out appealing benefits and fast algorithms, especially where the data fitting terms are not strongly convex.
-Nevertheless, there is still some interesting questions for further investigations, for example, the accelerations as proposed in \cite{XU} and the convergence properties of the overrelaxed and preconditioned ADMM in functional spaces, especially the Banach spaces \cite{HRH}.
+Nevertheless, there is still some interesting questions for further investigations, for example, the accelerations as proposed in \cite{XU}, the convergence properties in functional spaces, especially the Banach spaces \cite{HRH}.